 Workshops with professional companies and practitioners

-We invite professional theatre makers to run workshops with our pupils and these events take place in the Charter Hall stage and in the Dance Studio.
+We invite professional theatre-makers to run workshops with our pupils and these events take place in the Charter Hall stage and in the Dance Studio.
 These workshops expose our pupils to a wider range of theatrical styles and skills set.
 Recently we have welcomed playwright Simon Stephens and physical theatre company Gecko.
 All our IGCSE and IB pupils will take part in workshops during their studies but invites are also extended to Drama scholars and pupils with a keen interest in the aspects of theatre.

 The Tech Crew (established in 2018) assemble and operate the technical elements for performances.
 The Tech Crew work together with our theatre technician in weekend workshops and meet during Wednesday Drama Club.
 With expert guidance, they install and maintain the technical equipment in Charter Hall.
-During school productions only members of the Tech Crew are permitted to operate the technical equipment and take the leading roles in backstage teams including stage management, costume, lighting and sound effects.
+During school productions only members of the Tech Crew are permitted to operate the technical equipment and take the leading roles in backstage teams including stage management, costume, lighting, and sound effects.

 The Senior Production

-This is an opportunity for a Director from the Sixth Form to bring their ideas to life on stage; this may be through realising their design concept for a published play or an original script they have written.
+This is an opportunity for a Director from the Sixth Form to bring their ideas to life on stage; this may be through realizing their design concept for a published play or an original script they have written.
 They will cast and direct the production with the assistance of the Director of Drama.
 The production will have a budget and a team of pupils in the Senior School will take responsibility for all aspects of the production.
 The cast is comprised of pupils from the 5th Form, Pre 6th and Sixth Form and the first production of this kind will take place in October 2020.

 The Middles Theatre Production will involve actors from the 3rd and 4th Form and a pupil crew from across the School.
 This will take place in February each year and will be directed by The Director of Drama with IB Theatre Pupils will taking on roles as designers and assistant directors.

 The Junior production will be performed in May each year.
-The large company will work as ensemble and perform in a different venue each year.
+The large company will work as an ensemble and perform in a different venue each year.
 In addition to performing, the cast will lead workshops with pupils from local schools who are invited to watch the production and take part.
-This will be directed by Mrs Cleaves in 2019.
+This will be directed by Mrs. Cleaves in 2019.